 After six months, we had grown to 200 people, started 12 new lifegroups, sent our first mission trip, enlisted 30 people for our first Antioch Training School class, and laid the groundwork for our UnBound ministry.
 It was a busy year!

-As we move through our fourth year as a church, nearly 600 people gather every Sunday morning, more than 30 lifegroups meet around the city, and third round of long-term missionaries are being sent out.
+As we move through our fifth year as a church, nearly 800 people gather every Sunday morning, more than 40 lifegroups meet around the city, and the third round of long-term workers are being sent to the nations.
 But we know the best is yet to come!